OWASP/CheatSheetSeries/cheatsheets/Content_Security_Policy_Cheat_Sheet.md

 - `Content-Security-Policy-Report-Only` : W3C Spec standard header.
 Supported by Firefox 23+, Chrome 25+ and Opera 19+, whereby the policy is non-blocking ("fail open") and a report is sent to the URL designated by the `report-uri` (or newer `report-to`) directive.
 This is often used as a precursor to utilizing CSP in blocking mode ("fail closed")
 - `DO NOT` use X-Content-Security-Policy or X-WebKit-CSP.
 Their implementations are obsolete (since Firefox 23, Chrome 25), limited, inconsistent, and incredibly buggy.

 Browsers fully support the ability of a site to use both `Content-Security-Policy` and `Content-Security-Policy-Report-Only` together, without any issues.
-This pattern can be used for example to run a strict `Report-Only` policy (to get many violation reports, while having a looser enfored policy (to avoid breaking ligitimate site functionality).
+This pattern can be used for example to run a strict `Report-Only` policy (to get many violation reports), while having a looser enforced policy (to avoid breaking legitimate site functionality).

 ## CSP Directives